floshin/dhamma/reality.md

 # On Reality

-Real is was is what is realised.
+Real is what is realised.
 "Unreal" is what is (yet) unrealised.

 Wirklich ist was sich in Verwirklichung befindet.